 The young shoots and leaves are high in magnesium, calcium and zinc.

-Grows naturally in moderately humid to humid subtropical and tropical climates, generally in frost-free areas with annual lows of 12 to 25 °C, annual highs of 23 to 35 °C and annual rainfall of 800 to 4500 mm.
+Grows naturally in humid subtropical and tropical climates, generally frost-free areas with annual lows of 10 to 25 °C, annual highs of 20 to 35 °C and annual rainfall of 800 to 4500 mm.

 New plants are started from seed or cuttings.
 The seed are sown in seed trays or containers near the end of the dry season and the seedlings transplanted to prepared beds at the start of the rainy season.

 Alternately, cuttings taken at the start of the rainy season are planted directly in the beds but need shading until they set root and start to grow.
 As the vine grows it is best supported on a trellis or similar structure to keep the leaves off the ground, free of dirt and to make harvesting them easier.